blade-lang/blade/birdy-vscode-ext/README.md

-# bird README
+# blade README

-This is the README for your extension "bird".
+This is the README for your extension "blade".
 After writing up a brief description, we recommend including the following sections.

 ## Features